Currency:USD $

 Ubisoft's Ongoing Turmoil

 Ubisoft has recently undertaken significant restructuring, claiming it's moving towards a more "gamer-centric" organization.
 However, this claim seems dubious given the drastic changes underway.
-This year alone, the company is anticipating losses exceeding a billion euros—a reflection of difficult times.
-Several key projects, like the much-anticipated Prince of Persia remake, have been scrapped, despite being nearly complete.
-This cancellation is just one among six projects that have been terminated, as multiple Ubisoft studios are shutting down and extensive layoffs are occurring at all levels.
+This year alone, Ubisoft confirmed an IFRS operating loss of €1.3 billion for FY2025-26—the worst annual result in the company’s history.
+Several key projects, like the much-anticipated Prince of Persia remake, have been scrapped, despite years of development that never reached the quality bar Ubisoft set for itself.
+That cancellation is one of six confirmed title cancellations (Prince of Persia: The Sands of Time remake, four unannounced games, and one mobile title), as multiple Ubisoft studios are shutting down and extensive layoffs are occurring at all levels.

 Financial Challenges and Strategic Shifts